The Legend of sleepy hollow:

-- Every child between the ages of 5-18 who auditions receives a role
+Every child in middle school and high school who auditions receives a role

-Audition appointments will be accepted after August 1.
+Audition appointments will be accepted after September 1.
 To schedule an appointment for an audition, send an email request with your name, age, and phone number to firstname.lastname@example.org.
 You will receive a reply with your appointment time.
-Auditions for Madagascar Jr. will take place by appointment on Saturday, August 18 from 2:00-7:00 p.m.
+Auditions for The Legend of Sleepy Hollow will take place by appointment on Tuesday, September 11 from 6:20-9:00 p.m.
 Audition appointments will be filled on a first-come, first-served basis.

 PREPARING FOR AN AUDITION

 AUDITION APPLICATION | The Audition Application may be downloaded and completed prior to auditions or may be completed at the audition, but must be signed by a parent or guardian for every child under 18 years of age.
 Please read the Actor and Parent Handbook for further information prior to auditioning.